kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - The defeated Bastila talks to you one last time
   - If you need to kill Bastila to reach level 11:
     - As a Male MC: 1,1,2,2,3,2
-    - As a Female MC: 1,1,1,2,2,2
+    - As a Female MC: 1,1,2,2,2,2
     - After she goes hostile, kill her with Flurry
-  - Otherwise, mash the conversation; both Male and Female MCs should always be able to spare her
+  - If you already have enough XP, mash the conversation; both Male and Female MCs should always have enough Persuade to spare her
 - After the load but before the cutscene on the Harbinger, activate a [Map CS Skip](<../Techniques/Map Cutscene Skips>):
   - *Party: Add Jolee and Bastila*
   - Close the menu and watch the cutscene